Amsterdam University College: Academic building

 AUC has a main academic building in Science Park Amsterdam, where most classes are taught.
 In line with AUC's promise of small classes, the building does not have an auditorium; larger events take place in its common room area.
 Lecture rooms and study areas are spread over three levels, and teacher's rooms are notably located in areas accessible to students.

 The AUC academic building, opened in 2012, was designed by Mecanoo architects.
 Its exterior appearance is dominated by a façade of rust-coloured steel plates.
 The interior design received praise in the media for its "open character".
 The building won the 2013 Amsterdam Architecture Prize, for "the simplicity of its shape and its surprising interior.
 A variety of different types of space with a range of educational functions meet, connect and merge under one substantial roof, which is spectacular and yet unobtrusive."

 The architecture of the academic building emphasises environmental sustainability.
 The roof is planted with grass, increasing insulation and acting as a water storeroom.
 In combination with a geothermal heat pump, this serves to minimise energy loss and consumption.

 Before moving to its current location, for the first three years of its existence, AUC had a temporary academic building in the Plantage quarter, associated with the Roeterseiland location of the University of Amsterdam and opposite of the city's zoo, Artis.

 Student residences

 Students are required to maintain residence on campus for the whole duration of their studies.
-The student dorms are located on the Science Park campus in close proximity to AUC's academic building.
-The dorm buildings are administered by Dutch student housing specialist DUWO.
+The student dorms are located on the Science Park campus close proximity AUC's academic building.